Search

 How do HSAs compare with FSAs?

-Some plans do offer grace periods and the ability to carry over money in an FSA, so do your research on your specific FSA vs. HSA options.
+Some FSA plans do offer grace periods and the ability to carry money over, so do your research on specific FSA vs. HSA options.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.